 The school ensures its children look smart in school and when they attend school competitions.
-P.E kit is black shorts, black crested sports t shirt, black tracksuit bottoms, school P.E jacket and trainers.
-The older children may wear black base layers under their P.E kit and will also need shin pads and gum shields.
+P.E kit is black shorts, black crested sports t shirt, black tracksuit bottoms, school PE jumper, school PE jacket and trainers.
+The children may wear black base layers under their P.E kit.
+Year 5 and 6 will also need shin pads and gum shields.

 Click below for the latest action plan for how P.E and sport will be developed further and how the school is using it's Sports Premium money